package57/Clunker/Clunker.md

 }
 ```

 This is easy to test, try it without a database name.

 CLEditDB::Free() I've decided I do not like this function.
 Why?
 Because it's doing too many things.
-It's inprecise. the try block is really 4 different parts.
+It's inprecise.
+The try block is really 4 different parts.
 It should be 5, one for each object we delare, but C++ won't let you delete driver.
 Interesting.
 I'm tring to find out why.
 Also I notices in an example that the declare is in a try catch block?
 Whacky.
-Ah, it;s because it's like all the other trivial examples, local declare!
+Ah, it's because it's like all the other trivial examples, local declare!

 We can fix Free() easy.

 add to CLEditDB.h

 ```
 /*      void Freedriver();   not allowed ??? */
         void Freecon();